 Participant data will be entered remotely at site, by the COAT co-ordinating centre and by participants via ePRO and retained in accordance with the current Data Protection Regulations.
+Informed consent may also be collected via the current trial database in accordance with current Data Protection Regulations.
 The PI and/or trial coordinator is responsible for ensuring the accuracy, completeness, and timeliness of the data entered.